nklingen/DocRankingWebsite/content/docs/Timeline.md

 * The second decision was using only the CLS tokens.
 Briefly, the CLS token is first column of the BERT output, typically used for classification tasks.
 The CLS token can be said to encapsulate all the information of the input, to give a sort of general summary.
 We deemed this token most important for ranking.
 Thus, given the same speed and memory constraints, we chose to only use the CLS token and discard the rest of the BERT output.
 However, as we will discuss later, this can also come with consequences.

 ### BERT with Dual Encoder

-We also want to go into more detail in the training loop

 > Using the Dual encoder, we want to set both models to train
 ```python